-Horizon 2020 takes an integrated approach to SMEs, based on a different dynamic.
-It stimulates SME participation across the whole programme, yet with a particular focus on close-to-market support.
-At the end of the day, if research and development activities aren't translated into innovation, i.e. value creation from invention, SMEs can't take profit from those activities.
+If research and development activities are not translated into innovation, i.e. value creation from novelty, SMEs cannot take profit from those activities.
 Great ideas need to be picked up by users, customers and the market, before they can really transform society.

-Moreover, the SME instrument will address the financing gap in developing high-potential, but high-risk innovative ideas of small companies and bringing them closer to the market.
-This has been a widely recognised EU-wide market failure which relates to the market's difficult relationship with uncertainty and estimating the potential value of new technologies, new products, new resources, new firms or new entrepreneurial capabilities.
+The EIC Accelerator Pilot addresses the financing gap in developing high-potential, but high-risk innovative ideas of small companies and bringing them closer to the market.
+It responds to a widely recognised EU-wide market failure which relates to the market's difficult relationship with uncertainty and estimating the potential value of new technologies, new products, new resources, new firms or new entrepreneurial capabilities.

-On top of this direct support to SMEs, the Horizon 2020 specific objective Innovation in SMEs will boost the innovation capacity of SMEs, including through the Eurostars Joint Programme which will continue to promote transnational collaboration of R&D performing SMEs.
+The Horizon 2020 specific objective Innovation in SMEs also boosts the innovation capacity of SMEs, including through the Eurostars Joint Programme which will continue to promote transnational collaboration of R&D performing SMEs.

 Their aim is to support the achievement of the R&I objectives of all sectors and policy areas crucial for tackling societal challenges, enhancing innovation and fostering sustainable growth.
 They are implemented via the European Investment Bank and the European Investment Fund and/or other financial institutions of comparable stature.